Components#

 Each request for a verifiable credential initiates a separate Issuance Line.
 It tracks the verifiable credential processing lifecycle and maintains a link to the source Open edX user achievement.

-Each issuance line has a unique identifier and includes the following information:
+Each issuance line has a unique identifier UUID and includes the following information:

 1. User Credential - related Open edX achievement (e.g. “Program Certificate” or “Course Certificate”)